eigenbrot/eigenbrot.github.io/_posts/2016-12-23-Grand-Canyon.md

 Other Observations:

-* The night I spent at Bright Angel Campground was the shortest night of the year.
+* The night I spent at Bright Angel Campground was the shortest day of the year.
 I'm not sure it will really affect me over the next few weeks, but the knowledge that there is more light in the world is reassuring.